fow903/meta-photo/README.md

 ]
 ```

+It seems there was an issue while trying to update the documentation.
+Let me add the Swagger endpoint information directly here:

+---

+### Swagger Documentation

+**Endpoint:** `/api`

+**Description:** Access Swagger UI to view all available API requests and their documentation.

 ## Notes
 - The `PhotosController` relies on the `PhotosService` to perform data retrieval and enrichment.
 - `PhotoFilters` are used to specify filter criteria, allowing users to filter the list of photos by attributes such as `title`, `albumTitle`, or `email`.